his non fiction book is about astrobiology. It talks about mankind's

 or whatever exotic future might come to pass.
 But Grinspoon spends way too much time talking about the

-people who believe aliens walk amongst.
+people who believe aliens walk amongst us.
 Grinspoon is correct that we don't KNOW for sure that these

-stories are wrong, and don't have any patience to read about their point of view.
+stories are wrong, but I don't have any patience to read about their point of view.
 I don't want

-tour of the strange beliefs some of my fellow humans hold, but I am frankly uninterested in them.
+tour of the strange beliefs some of my fellow humans hold; I am frankly uninterested in them.
 I

 thought the section on Belief was a disappointingly weak ending to the book.